It's not perfect, but I'm working on it.

 This is the best way to continue their legacy and to keep sentimental stones being worn and loved.

-When sourcing the right stones for the job it is necessary to use a variety of suppliers, as many suppliers specialise in different areas.
-Where possible I choose those who say they follow the same principles and business practices that I am striving towards.
+When sourcing the right stones for the job it is necessary to use a variety of suppliers, as many suppliers specialise in different areas, so where possible I choose those who say they follow the same principles and business practices that I am striving towards.

-However, as stones are sourced from all around the world, including from very remote locations, it is difficult to guarantee how they were sourced as I am not able to visit the mines and regions that they all come from.
+However, as stones are sourced from all around the world, including from very remote locations, it is difficult to always guarantee how they were sourced and the conditions at the mines, as I am not able to visit the mines and regions that they all come from.

-When I can be 100% sure that I know the source and how they have been processed then I will state this.
+When I can be 100% sure that I know the source and how they have been processed then I will state this and let you know with certainty that they have been ethically sourced.

-All the silver I use is recycled sterling silver and often gold from clients existing pieces is recycled too.
+In all other cases I will use recycled gold, sterling silver and often metals from clients existing pieces.

 All my packaging is made from recycled and recyclable cardboard and paper.